SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-31-did-my-own-research.md

 Our Main(e) Event today is from an epidemiologist who is the CDC director in Maine, [Dr. Nirav Shah](https://en.wikipedia.org/wiki/Nirav_D._Shah).

-Now, the paranoid sector of Republicans in the US (which as far as I can tell is nearly _all_ Republicans) may demur at listening to a 'foreigner' with a name like 'Nirav Shah'.
+Now, the xenophobic sector of US Republicans (which as far as I can tell is nearly _all_ of them) may demur at listening to a 'foreigner' with a name like 'Nirav Shah'.
 I freely admit that Shah was in fact born in Wisconsin, but he seems to have overcome that initial disadvantage, becoming both a doctor _and_ a lawyer.
 You might want to listen to him.
 I know that I personally will shut up and listen when he talks about pandemics and epidemics.

-As you may have noticed, this last weekend we had a blizzard here in New England.
-While I was out renewing my snowblower pilot's license, Shah was imagining what the covidiots who say 'I did my own research' might sound like on the subject of blizzards:
+As you may have noticed, [this last weekend we had a blizzard here in New England](https://www.bostonglobe.com/2022/01/30/metro/more-than-50000-remain-without-power-mass-following-saturdays-blizzard/).
+While I was out renewing my snowblower pilot's license, Shah was imagining what the covidiots who say 'I did my own research' might have to say on the subject of blizzards:

 <blockquote class="twitter-tweet">
   <p lang="en" dir="ltr">